daniel-werner/tracy/README.md

  Use the Workouts/import menu to import a workout from a GPX or TCX file.
  The system automatically recognises the file type (gpx or tcx).

-### Demo
-Demo application can be found on [tracy.wernerd.info](http://tracy.wernerd.info), for demo purposes please use the following credentials:

-Email: demo@email.com

-Password: 123123

-A demo GPX file for testing can be found [here](https://www.mapbox.com/help/data/run.gpx)

 ### Lincence
 MIT Licence